Money & Subsidies

 Part 1: Baby Bonus Cash Gift

-The Cash Gift is paid directly to the parent's bank account in instalments over 18 months after your child's birth.
+The Cash Gift is paid directly into your bank account in instalments over 18 months.
+No strings attached — it's yours to spend however you need.

 Amount by birth order: